Blog

 Millions of black people affected by racial bias in healthcare algorithms

+Study reveals rampant racism in decision-making software used by US hospitals — and highlights ways to correct it.
 An algorithm widely used in US hospitals to allocate health care to patients has been systematically discriminating against black people, a sweeping analysis has found.
-The study concluded that the algorithm was less likely to refer black people than white people who were equally sick to programmes that aim to improve care for patients with […]
+The study concluded that the algorithm was less likely to refer black […]

 Understanding Racial Bias in Medical AI Training Data